Skip to main content

 Harvesting apple tree

 Your nose is front and center on your face.
-It serves many functions, including humidifying and cleaning the air you breathe; delivering tone to your voice; and providing you a sense of smell, which is important for taste, identification and memory.
+It serves many functions, including humidifying and cleaning the air you breathe; delivering tone to your voice; and providing a sense of smell, which is important for taste, identification and memory.
 Love or loathe it, your nose is also a key part of your visual identity.

 Here are answers to some common questions about this nasal condition: